 Sam's teaching and engineering research activities focus on reaction engineering and process simulation.
 She also has a significant interest in pedagogic research, and is passionate about the development of learning and teaching (L&T) pedagogy in engineering.
 Her interests include:

 Sam regularly presents her work at University- and School-wide L&T Conferences.
 Past topics include:

-Sam has also successfully managed three Teesside University Students as Researchers projects (two on Advanced Distillation Studies, one on Self & Peer Assessment in group work).
+She has also successfully managed three Teesside University Students as Researchers projects (two on Advanced Distillation Studies, one on Self & Peer Assessment in group work).

 Sam played a significant role in preparing the successful bid for re-accreditation of Teesside's Chemical Engineering courses by the Institution of Chemical Engineers (IChemE) in 2014-15.
 She led the successful bid for subsequent IChemE re-accreditation in 2019-20.

-Sam has been a member of the Athena SWAN Self-Assessment Team (both at University and School level) since 2012.
+Sam has been a member of the Athena Swan Self-Assessment Team (both at University and School level) since 2012.
 Previously she was a member of the University Gender Focus Group and the School Ethics and L&T Committees.

 Research output: Contribution to conference › Poster › peer-review

 Research output: Contribution to conference › Paper

 Research output: Contribution to conference › Paper › peer-review